 *please note age restrictions will apply – please check in advance.

 The city’s malls also have a great selection of cafes and restaurants for pit stops too – there’s the street-food hub in Buchanan Galleries, Kimble's in St Enoch Centre for delicious hot chocolate and light bites and the restaurants in Princes Square are always popular with families as the kids can enjoy a run around in the courtyard.

 Princes Square and St Enoch Centre also host regular baby and toddler events with reading and singing sessions – check out their websites for details.

 The iconic Hard Rock Café on Buchanan Street has a popular kids menu and fun, seasonal events.
-Singl-end cafe and bakehouse on Renfrew Street is the hot spot for brunches, cakes and bakes or head to the award-winning Tantrum Doughnuts in the west end (or their brand new shop on Gordon Street) for mouth-watering treats but be quick, once they're gone, they're gone!
-Meanwhile D’Arcys in Princes Square have got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!
+Singl-end cafe and bakehouse on Renfrew Street and now on John Street in Merchant City is the hot spot for brunches, cakes and bakes or head to the award-winning Tantrum Doughnuts in the west end (or their shop on Gordon Street) for mouth-watering treats but be quick, once they're gone, they're gone!
+Meanwhile, D’Arcys in Princes Square has got it covered when it comes to the little ones with classic kids dishes, a big bunch of toys and games and face-painting at the weekends!

 Or for an afternoon that your little prince or princess will just love, head to Cup Tearooms in Virginia Court for their Children’s Afternoon Tea.
 Three delicious tiers of cakes, sandwiches and fruit including a children’s tea or mini milkshake.

 If that lot hasn’t completely exhausted the little treasures, check out some of the other great family-friendly entertainment on offer.

-Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the Glasgow Rocks in action – Scotland’s only professional basketball team.
-Look out for half time entertainment from the Scottish Rockettes dance troupe too!
+Sports fans can catch the Glasgow Warriors rugby team at their home ground in Scotstoun or head to the Emirates Arena to watch the UWS Sirens netball team or Glasgow Rocks basketball team in action.
+Look out for the halftime entertainment from the Scottish Rockettes dance troupe too!

 North of the city centre, all the action is at the Peugeot Ashfield Stadium where you can experience the thrill of the Glasgow Tigers Speedway.